Nissan Juke

 The Nissan Juke (日産・ジューク, Nissan Jūku) is a subcompact crossover SUV (B-segment) produced by the Japanese car manufacturer Nissan since 2010.
-Debuted as a production vehicle at the 2010 Geneva Motor Show in March and positioned below the C-segment Qashqai, it was introduced to North America at the 2010 New York International Auto Show to be sold for the 2011 model year.
+Debuted as a production vehicle at the 2010 Geneva Motor Show in March, it was introduced to North America at the 2010 New York International Auto Show to be sold for the 2011 model year as the smallest crossover in Nissan's lineup prior to the introduction of the Nissan Magnite in 2020.

 The second-generation model was revealed for the European market in September 2019, offering larger dimensions by utilising the newer Renault–Nissan CMF-B platform.
 The second generation marks the withdrawal of the model from most markets outside Europe and Australasia to make way for the Nissan Kicks.

 The name "juke" means to "dance or change directions demonstrating agility", and is also derived from the word "jukebox".

 First generation (F15; 2010)

+Nissan Qazana concept (2009)

 On 11 February 2009, Nissan announced that the model would go into production at the Nissan Motor Manufacturing UK (NMUK) plant in Sunderland, United Kingdom, during 2010 following its appearance as the Nissan Qazana concept car at the 2009 Geneva Motor Show.

+Overview

 The Juke was designed at Nissan Design Europe in London and refined at Nissan's Design Centre in Japan.
 It is based on the Nissan B platform.
 The Sunderland plant (NMUK) manufactures for the European market, Australia and New Zealand, while Nissan's facility in Oppama, Japan, produces the vehicle for all other countries.
 Both Sunderland and Oppama are suppliers of the all-wheel drive variant.
 The Purwakarta plant (NMI) in Indonesia assembled the Juke for the domestic market and Thailand with a local content of 40 percent, front-wheel-drive only.

 A rebadged version of the first-generation Juke was sold in China as the Infiniti ESQ.